MarkCallow/gyp/README.md

 cd <your_gyp_clone>; sudo ./setup.py install
 ```
 On Windows, use either a Git Bash or Cygwin Bash shell and omit the
 `sudo`.
-Alternative enter the following commands at a Windows Command
+Alternatively enter the following commands at a Windows Command
 Prompt (`cmd.exe`):
 ```cmd
 cd <your_gyp_clone>